guptashrey143/guptashrey143/README.md

 - 👋 Hi, I’m @guptashrey143
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in IoT and Robotics
-- 🌱 I’m currently learning IoT and Embedded Systems
+- 🌱 I’m currently learning developing and deploying IoT based systems.
 - 💞️ I’m looking to collaborate on projects related to IoT
 - 📫 Mail me at guptashrey050@gmail.com